calniotrey/stellaris-list-extender/doc/SLEX_lists.md

 `SLEX_store_list_event_var_index = { LIST = test_list INDEX = index TARGET = event_target:my_event_target }`

 # Scripted triggers
 I added some scripted_triggers as well.
 This is under construction and only has some code for constant INDEX.
-If using your own scripted_triggers, beware of Stellaris inverting scripted_triggers result if they use a parameter.
+If using your own scripted_triggers, beware of Stellaris inverting scripted_triggers result if they use a parameter (IN 2.8-).
 I highly recommend testing your scripted_triggers and these functions before uploading your mods.
-These triggers take the inversion into account so that you don't have to worry about it (unless it was fixed in a Stellaris update).

 ## Checking if a list is empty
 `SLEX_list_is_empty = { LIST = listname }`
 * LIST : the list name (string)

-This trigger is evaluated to True (after stellaris inversion) if the length of the list is 0.
+This trigger is evaluated to True if the length of the list is 0.
 You could also simply do a check on listname_length.

 ## SLEX_check_list_variable_const_index
 `SLEX_check_list_variable_const_index = { LIST = listname INDEX = index OPERATOR = operator VALUE = value }`